department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/education-career-counseling.md

 ### Can I get educational and career counseling?

-You can get these services if you’ll be discharged from active duty within 6 months or:
+You can get these services if you’ll be discharged from active duty within 6 months or if you meet both of the requirements listed below.

+**Both of these must be true.
+You:**
--	You were separated from active duty not more than 1 year ago without a dishonorable discharge, **and**
+-	Separated from active duty not more than 1 year ago and didn't receive a dishonorable discharge, **and**
--	You qualify as a Veteran for educational assistance under a VA educational program.
+-	Qualify as a Veteran for educational assistance under a VA educational program.

 **Note:** Dependents who qualify for educational assistance may get these services under the following programs:
 - [Post-9/11 GI Bill](/education/gi-bill/post-9-11/)